Helping small business owners and entrepreneurs pursue the American dream

 If you are thinking of starting a business of your own in the Myrtle Beach area, there are a few things to consider as you move forward.
 The Myrtle Beach Area has no single business license that will ensure compliance with the numerous state licenses, permits, and regulatory requirements.
 Additionally, your business may be subject to local and/or federal requirements.
 Simply knowing which agencies to contact for all of these permits can be a very confusing task for a new entrepreneur.
 Below are a few questions and answers to help you get started.

-2. If you are not sure what type of business you will have or not sure of how to register your business, visit this business FAQ that will give you all the information needed to get started.
+- If you are not sure what type of business you will have or are not sure of how to register your business, visit this business FAQ that will give you all the information needed to get started.

-2. You may need to apply for a retail license.
+- You may need to apply for a retail license.
 Every person who engages in business in this state as a retailer must obtain a retail license before making any sales.
-The retail license must be obtained by all retailers, including those making infrequent sales in this state.
-To find out information on retail sales licenses and to apply visit South Carolina Department of Revenue
+All retailers, including those making infrequent sales in this state, must obtain a retail license.
+To find out information on retail sales licenses and to apply visit South Carolina Department of Revenue.

-3. Depending on the business you may need other special licenses
+- Depending on the business, you may need other special licenses.

-4. If your business plans on selling or distributing alcohol, you will need an alcohol beverage license
+- If your business plans on selling or distributing alcohol, you will need an alcohol beverage license.

-2. Information on taxes collected for the state of South Carolina
+- Information on taxes collected for the state of South Carolina.

 MBACC Small Business Resource Center – A collection of local and state business resources.

-South Carolina Business One Stop – a one-stop information resource for starting, running, expanding and relocating business in SC.
+South Carolina Business One Stop – a one-stop information resource for starting, running, expanding and relocating businesses in SC.

 How to Successfully Start a Business With the SCORE Startup Roadmap – The SCORE Startup Roadmap is the perfect tool to start the journey to your new business.
 A SCORE mentor can be your guide along the way.